r0fls/gostats/README.md

 - Quantile
 - Random

-Also there is a corresponding function named `FitDistrbution` for each distribution, as shows in the above example with the Bernoulli.
+Also there is a corresponding function named `FitDistrbution` for each distribution, as shown in the above example with the Bernoulli.
 That function uses the [MLE](https://en.wikipedia.org/wiki/Maximum_likelihood) for each distribution to choose the best estimation for the parameters and returns an initialized distribution with them.

 ### Common
 Additionally there are some common functions.
 Most notably is LSR, which performs a least squares regression.